What Are the Main Types of Paid Leave?

 Unpaid time off does not provide compensation, but typically includes job protection and continuation of workplace benefits such as health insurance.
 The Family and Medical Leave Act (FMLA) is a federal law that guarantees job-protected, unpaid time off to eligible workers for qualifying reasons, such as bonding with a new child, recovering from one’s own serious illness or caring for a seriously ill loved one.
 Some states have additional unpaid time off protections that go beyond the federal FMLA.

-Paid Leave: Momentum is Growing
+Paid Family and Medical Leave: The Momentum is Growing

 Click to see the map in English or Spanish.
 Haga clic para ver el mapa en inglés o español.